ReindeerCode/React-Employee-Directory/README.md

 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:

+Problem Statement -

+* An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
+It would be particularly helpful to be able to filter employees by name.

-Create an employee directory with React.
+* Create an employee directory with React.
 This will require you to break up your application's UI into components, manage component state, and respond to user events.

 User Story -
 * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

-Business Context -
-* An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.

 ## Installation Instructions:
-1) npm i on App.js
+1) npm i in the terminal to install all dependencies
+2) npm start in the terminal to launch application

 ## Test Command:
-To test filter type male or female into input box and click button - be sure to refresh page with refresh button after done with the filtered information.
+To filter click one of the buttons: Green filters by Males, Purple filters by Females, and Blue resets to the full list.

-To sort simply click any header text to sort the entire table by that column alphabetically.
+To sort click any header text to sort the entire table by that column alphabetically.

 ## Github:
 Check out more projects on my Github at https://github.com/ReindeerCode